Sandalmoth/magic-chiptuner/README.md

 _2020-12-05_
 Dynamic generation has a separate issue, in that we need to process everything so that we can accurately set the output dimension of the network.
+I think that using a single network to produce all the output instruments necessitates an excessively large output language that just won't work.
+New idea: Use a single input network and several output networks that play together.

 ## Preemptive QnA
 _Why chiptuner?_